Published By Janet Gershen-Siegel at May 19th, 2018

 Lending Club works as a kind of credit marketplace.
 Investors can place as little as an initial deposit of one cent into an account and then invest in a variety of loans.
 The rate of return for investors historically has averaged between 4.95% and 7.10%.

-Lending Club offers business loans from $5,000 to $300,000.
+Lending Club offers business loans up to $500,000.
 Their loan terms range from one to five years.
 Your business can get a quote in less than 5 minutes.
-Your funds will be available in as little as 48 hours if you are approved.
-Your company’s annual revenue has to be $75,000 or more.
-Your company has to be in business for 2 years or more.
-You need to have a personal FICO score of 620 or better.
+And your funds will be available in as little as 48 hours if you are approved.
+Your company’s annual revenue has to be $50,000 or more.
+No recent bankruptcies or liens.
+Your company has to be in business for 12 months or more.
+You must own at least 20% of the business and have at least fair or better personal credit.

-Advantages are that the annual revenue requirement is not too high and the funds are available quickly.
-Another advantage is that there are no penalties for prepayment and the company is transparent about its rates.
+Advantages are that the annual revenue and time in business requirements are not too high.
+And the funds are available quickly.
+Another advantage is that there are no penalties for prepayment.
+Plus the company is transparent about its rates.

-Companies that will do the best with Lending Club are captained by entrepreneurs with decent personal credit scores and the ability to pay back their debts on time or early.
+Companies that will do the best with Lending Club are captained by entrepreneurs who can pay back their debts on time or early.
 These companies need to have some history but they do not have to be runaway successes.

-For companies run by entrepreneurs with bad personal credit scores, or that cannot pay their debts on time, Lending Club will not be as good a choice as building business credit or obtaining unsecured business financing or even cash flow financing.
+For companies run by entrepreneurs who cannot pay their debts on time, Lending Club will not be as good a choice as building business credit or getting unsecured business financing or even cash flow financing.

 Business credit is credit in a business’s name.
 It doesn’t tie to an owner’s consumer credit, not even if the owner is a sole proprietor and the sole employee of the corporation.